June-Skeeter/GEOB270_Lab1_2021S1/Content/Part2.md

 <a href="ViennaHospital.png" target="_blank">View Image in New Tab</a>

 ## Belief Perseverance
-sIn the face of mounting evidence many doctors and public officials stubbornly refused to acknowledge that basic hygiene and sanitation could save lives.
+In the face of mounting evidence many doctors and public officials stubbornly refused to acknowledge that basic hygiene and sanitation could save lives.
 Some were attached to the Miasma theory.
 Some were offended by the idea that physicians themselves were vectors for disease transmission because [*"a gentleman's hands are clean"*](https://en.wikipedia.org/wiki/Charles_Delucena_Meigs).
 For many, it was probably a bit of both.

 Rejection of sanitary practices in the European medical community is an example of [belief perseverance](https://en.wikipedia.org/wiki/Belief_perseverance).
 Historically, this is a common issue that has impeded numerous scientific advancements (eg. plate tectonics, climate change, vaccines, etc).
 Belief perseverance has many causes but it is often exacerbated by misogyny, racism, and ethnocentrism (eg. Rossiter 1993).